Sample Closing Statements in Injury and Malpractice Lawsuits

 Below are sample closing arguments in personal injury cases.
 We have also included a sample PowerPoint presentation that was used recently in a closing statement in a personal injury case.

-- Wrongful death medical malpractice closing statement (Miller & Zois clients received $10 million verdict)
+- Another wrongful death malpractice closing statement (Miller & Zois clients received $10 million verdict)

 - Wrongful death accident case closing statement where the jury awarded $8 million to Miller & Zois client